Swiss-suited playing cards

 Parts of Swiss German speaking Switzerland have their own deck of playing cards referred to as Swiss-suited playing cards or Swiss-suited cards.
 They are mostly used for Jass, the "national card game" of Switzerland.
 The deck is related to the various German playing cards.
 Within Switzerland, these decks are called German or Swiss German cards.

 Distribution of the Swiss deck is roughly east of the Brünig-Napf-Reuss line, in Schaffhausen, St. Gallen (and in adjacent Liechtenstein), Appenzell, Thurgau, Glarus, Zürich, all of Central Switzerland and the eastern part of Aargau.
+Unlike standard French-suited cards, the Swiss deck uses the suits of roses, bells, acorns, and shields, giving it a distinctive visual identity rooted in Switzerland’s regional card-playing tradition.